gdsfactory/gdsfactory/README.md

 gf install klayout-integration
 ```

-Then you can install Klayout-live `klive` integration in the klayout GUI --> Tools --> Manage Packages --> Install New Packages --> Klive
+Then you can install Klayout-live `klive` integration in the klayout GUI `Tools --> Manage Packages --> Install New Packages --> Klive` and restart klayout.

 ### 2. Installation for developers